uspki/policies/certificate-policy.md

 **Required/Optional:** Required
 **Contents:** This field shall be present and shall contain US.

-CA Certificate Subjects shall not include organizationalUnit unless approved by the Policy Authority.
+CA Certificate Subjects shall not include organizationalUnit unless approved by the FPKIPA.

 All other optional attributes, for the CA Certificate Subject fields, shall not be included.
 Optional attributes shall not contain metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.